line/armeria/examples/proxy-server/README.md

 ## Demo

-To startup the server, use Gradle:
+To start up the server, use Gradle:

 ```bash
 $ ./gradlew run --no-daemon
 ```

 This will start up the proxy server and three backend servers which send streaming responses.
-Each backend server generates streaming data of ASCII art at different interval.
+Each backend server streams ASCII animation to the proxy server at different interval.

 To see the streaming data, open up your browser and connect to the proxy server at [`http://127.0.0.1:8080/`](http://127.0.0.1:8080/).
 You will see the perpetual pendulum.